-The friendly community of Jetmore has been in existence since 1879.
-It was first known as Buckner but then later was changed to Jetmore in honor of a Topeka lawyer who helped the town become the county seat of Hodgeman.
+The friendly community of Jetmore, Kansas has been in existence since 1879.
+It was first known as Buckner but then later was changed to Jetmore in honor of a Topeka lawyer who helped the town become the county seat of Hodgeman County.
 On March 25, 1882, Elizabeth and T.S.
-Haun platted and laid out the original Town Site, 16 blocks on the NW¼ 6-23-23.
-The Hauns latter platted “Haun’s Addition” which included a row of blocks around the original 16, making 36 blocks in all
+Haun platted and laid out the original Town Site, 16 blocks in the NW¼ Sec.
+6, Township 23S, Range 23W.
+The Hauns later platted “Haun’s Addition” which included a row of blocks around the original 16, making 36 blocks in all.

-The first Post Office which was to become Jetmore was established on May 20, 1880, with W.A.
+The first Post Office was established on May 20, 1880 with W.A.
 Frush as postmaster.
 Equipment was moved from Hodgeman Center, a town a few miles east of Jetmore.

-The City of Jetmore was incorporated as a third class city on May 3, 1887.
-C.E.
-Roughton was elected the first mayor.
+The City of Jetmore was incorporated as a third class city on May 3, 1887 with C.E.
+Roughton elected the first mayor.

 The first telephone system was started February 19, 1904.
 On July 14, 1910 the first flagpole on the west side of the Court House Square was dedicated with an appropriate ceremony put on by the Civil War Veterans.